Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 Personalization complicates everything!

-The combined list would be sorted as such:
+The combined list sorts as follows:

 E1*, E2, E4*, E3, E5, ...

 When you have the entire dataset of events and favorites in memory, this operation is trivial.
-In fact, it would be equally simple if you could ensure that you have the complete data for any given day.
+In fact, it would be equally straightforward if you could ensure that you have the complete data for any given day.
 In our situation though, the events come to us paginated from two different sources and the pages don't line up with day boundaries.
 This is where the "fun" begins and why I'm doing this deep dive.

 A list of the upcoming favorited events sorted chronologically